 Martin O’Malley is serving the people of Maryland in his second term as Governor.
-Since 2007, his Administration has been delivering results for Maryland families by choosing to do the things that work to create jobs, expand opportunity, and make Maryland a safer, healthier place.
+Since 2007, his Administration has been delivering results for Maryland families by choosing effective actions to create jobs, expand opportunity, and make Maryland a safer, healthier place.

-The Baltimore Sun hailed Gov. O’Malley and Lt.
-Gov. Brown by saying that Maryland is “a stronger and more compassionate place than it was when they took office — our public schools are better, our colleges and universities are more affordable, our environment is cleaner, our streets are safer, more Marylanders are covered by health insurance (the website notwithstanding), and the state's fiscal situation is more stable despite the worst recession in decades."
+The Baltimore Sun has hailed Governor O’Malley and Lt.
+Governor Brown, writing that Maryland is “a stronger and more compassionate place than it was when they took office — our public schools are better, our colleges and universities are more affordable, our environment is cleaner, our streets are safer, more Marylanders are covered by health insurance (the website notwithstanding), and the state's fiscal situation is more stable despite the worst recession in decades."

-With a balanced approach of spending cuts, regulatory reform, and modern investment in education, innovation, and infrastructure, Governor O’Malley and his Administration are making better choices that are delivering better results, including rankings in America for:
+With a balanced approach of spending cuts, regulatory reform, and modern investments in education, innovation, and infrastructure, Governor O’Malley and his Administration are making the better choices that deliver better results, shown in some national rankings such as:

-- #1 in Innovation and Entrepreneurship for three years running.
-(U.S. Chamber of Commerce)
+- #1 in Innovation and Entrepreneurship for three years running (U.S. Chamber of Commerce); and

 Governor O’Malley served two terms as Chair of the Democratic Governors Association.
 He was appointed to the nation’s first-ever Council of Governors by President Obama in 2010, and was named co-chair of the Council in 2013.
 As a member of the National Governors Association, he spearheaded the creation of a Committee on Homeland Security and Public Safety and served on it in a leadership capacity from 2009 until 2013.